JovanaAleksic/options-data/README.md

 ## Overview

 The project automatically collects SPY options data through the Interactive Brokers API using the `ib_insync` library.
-It focuses on options within 5% of the current SPY price and the next two expiration dates, gathering complete pricing information including Greeks.
+It focuses on options within 5% of the current SPY price and the 0 DTE and 1 DTE expiration dates, gathering complete pricing information including Greeks.

 ## Data Collection Process

 The data collection script (`options_creation.py`) connects to IBKR, fetches options data, and saves it to CSV files with the following features:

-- Runs hourly during US market hours (9:30 AM - 4:00 PM Eastern Time)
+- Runs every 5 minutes during US market hours (9:30 AM - 4:00 PM Eastern Time)
 - Only collects on weekdays that aren't US market holidays
 - Maintains both historical and latest snapshots of data
-- Includes all Greeks (delta, gamma, theta, vega) from multiple price sources
+- Includes all Greeks (delta, gamma, theta, vega)

 ### Technical Details